Share

 climate neutral property portfolio by 2050

-Peach Property Group has further developed the decarbonization path first presented at the beginning of the 2022 financial year and we have improved the quality of the database used in the digital decarbonization tool.
-We were able to include consumption data from the residential units acquired in 2021 for the first time.
-We have thus established the starting point for our decarbonization path with a CO2 intensity (Scope 1 & 2) of around 34 kg CO2e/m²a.
-We aim to reduce the CO2 intensity to less than 30 kg CO2 e/m²a by 2030 and to achieve a carbon-neutral portfolio with a CO2 intensity of less than 10 kg CO2 e/m²a by 2050.
+In 2022, Peach Property Group developed a decarbonization path.
+Starting from our 2021 baseline year with a CO2 intensity (Scope 1 & 2) of around 34 kg CO2e/m²a, we aim to reduce the CO2 intensity to less than 30 kg CO2 e/m²a by 2030 and to achieve a carbon-neutral portfolio with a CO2 intensity of less than 10 kg CO2 e/m²a by 2050.
 These targets represent an annual reduction of 8 500 tons of CO2 emissions by 2030 and 41 000 tons by 2050, based on the current portfolio size.
-By implementing our decarbonization path, we are contributing to the decarbonization goals of the real estate sector and society with a total reduction of around 60 000 tons of CO2 emissions by 2030 and more than 800 000 tons by 2050.

 Our strategy for achieving the CO2 targets